-- advice on the renewal of Board membership for outgoing Board members in view of the Annual General Meeting of 5 April 2011; - proposal to allocate the year-end bonus to members of the Executive Management of the Group in respect of the fiscal year 2010, considering the annual assessment of their performance and results of Group companies; - proposal to revise the remuneration of the members of the Executive Management of the Group for the period 2011/2012; - follow-up the evolution of European recommendations regarding the remuneration of CEOs; and circular CSSF 10/437 on guidelines on remuneration policies in the financial sector; - review of the process of self-evaluation of the functioning of the Board of Directors of FOYER S.A.
+- advice on the renewal of Board membership for outgoing Board members in view of the Annual General Meeting of 17 April 2012; - analysis of the current composition of the Board and proposals of nominations for the appointment of new Board members of FOYER S.A. - proposal to allocate the year-end bonus and FOYER S.A. options to members of the Executive Management of the Group in respect of the fiscal year 2011, considering the annual assessment of their performance and results of Group companies; - review of the process of self-evaluation of the functioning of the Board of Directors of FOYER S.A .